sshaw/logging-appenders-airbrake/README.md

     Logging.appenders.airbrake("another_name", options)

 Airbrake configuration can be done via `Airbrake.configure` or via `Logging.appenders.airbrake`.
-All Airbrake options can be passed to the latter.
+All [`Airbrake::Configuration` options](http://www.rubydoc.info/gems/airbrake/Airbrake/Configuration) can be passed
+to the latter.

 ## Using With `logging-rails`